harryli0088/firebase-react-express/README.md

 ## Environment variables
-There is an .envExample file that shows the format that your .env should have.
-Copy and paste your Firebase config info into that file then rename it either
+In the root and client directories, there are .envExample files that show the format that your .env files should have.
+Copy and paste your Firebase configs info into those files

+In the root directory, rename the file to .env

+In the client directory, rename it either
 ```
 .env.development
 ```